marcelinollano/twitterpurge/README.md

 Twitter Purge
 =============

-A systematic way to remove your tweets because we say dumb things.
+A systematic way to remove your tweets because we all say dumb things.
 This script will delete all your tweets after an specific number of days that you can change.

 ![Birdy](birdy.png)